 |About this publication ...|

-Agence Presse Européenne (APE) conducted a five years review of leading British media and noted a significant decline in the quality of coverage of foreign affairs, globalization, economics, democracy, law and constitution.
+In 2002, Agence Presse Européenne (APE) initiated a five years review of leading British media and noted a significant decline in the quality of coverage of foreign affairs, globalization, economics, democracy, law and constitution.
 These tended to be divided into separate issues creating an image of unrelated processes and a somewhat chaotic and insecure view of society and the world in general.
 An intelligent readership, as members of the national electorate, mould their own preferences on social issues related to their personal and family interests.
 This occurs under the economic circumstances and the context of local, national and international affairs.
 There is a need to provide more relevant and useful news coverage of how social and economic issues are influenced by markets, globalization, treaties and law and how the impacts of such phenomena can be managed at the national level and within a constitutional context.

 A need for serious reflection ...